About Michelle

 Michelle is a Coast Salish Indigenous performer from the Sḵwx̱wú7mesh Úxwumixw, with additional ancestry from the We Wai Kai Nation.
 She grew up in Surrey BC, where she was immersed in the arts from a very young age.

-Michelle enjoys performing as a vocalist, and is honoured to be a repeat guest singer with two amazing Indigenous music groups: Tillicum Shantie, and M'Girl.
-She also loves to work on music in studio, and most recently recorded some music for the original cast album for Tell Tale Harbour.
+Michelle additionally enjoys performing as a vocalist, and is honoured to be a guest singer for two amazing Indigenous music groups: Tillicum Shantie, and M'Girl.